 If you would like to take this course but it is either full or does not list a starting date that suits you, please subscribe to our notification list by filling in the registration form.
 You will then be kept updated on new sign-up opportunities and dates.

 Participants must attend all course sessions to receive a certificate.

 To be admitted to this course, you need to score at least 70 on the Oxford Online Placement Test (click here to read more about the OOPT) or to have an equivalent score on one of the following international test:

-- At least 6.5 on the IELTS exam
+- At least 6.5 in the IELTS exam

-- At least grade A on the Cambridge First exam
+- At least an A grade on the Cambridge First exam

-- At least grade C on the Cambridge Advanced exam
+- At least an C grade on the Cambridge Advanced exam

 - At least 87 on the TOEFL exam (internet-based)